TheBrukeCode/aws-cloud-labs/lab-4-vpc-networking/README.md

 This project provisions a complete AWS VPC infrastructure including public and private subnets, internet access, NAT gateway, and EC2 instances demonstrating the Bastion Host pattern.

+## Skills Demonstrated

+- AWS VPC design
+- Public and private subnet architecture
+- Bastion host SSH pattern
+- NAT gateway for outbound private subnet traffic
+- Route tables and security groups
+- Infrastructure deployment with CloudFormation

+### Architecture Overview

+The diagram below illustrates the VPC network design used in this lab, including a public bastion host used to securely access a private EC2 instance within a private subnet.

 ---

 ## Architecture